 Looks Unfamiliar Christmas Extra: "The Meaning Of Christmas Is No Boris Gardiner" – Looks Unfamiliar

-Looks Unfamiliar Top Of The Pops Extra: “I Think That’s The First Time The Bangles Have Ever Been Linked To Twisted Nerve”
+It’s Looks Unfamiliar… It’s Top Of The Pops!: “I Think That’s The First Time The Bangles Have Ever Been Linked To Twisted Nerve”

-A special extra Looks Unfamiliar Top Forty Breaker as Tim Worthington and Stephen O’Brien provide a running commentary on Top Of The Pops from 9th October 1986, which handily features two almost entirely forgotten singles by two major eighties artists.
-Along the way we’ll be considering Howard Jones as a potential Jigsaw presenter, finding out how to locate Paul Young on medieval maps, and working out which is which out of Paul Simon, Chevy Chase and the Camberwick Green Clown.
-You can hear it here.
+A special extra Looks Unfamiliar Top Forty Breaker as Tim Worthington and Stephen O’Brien provide a running commentary on an edition of Top Of The Pops from 9th October 1986, which handily features two almost entirely forgotten singles by two previously major eighties artists.
+Along the way we’ll be auditioning Howard Jones as a potential Jigsaw presenter, finding out how to locate Paul Young on medieval maps, and working out which is which out of Paul Simon, Chevy Chase and the Camberwick Green Clown.
+You can listen it here.

 © Tim Worthington.

 Please don’t copy this only with more italics and exclamation marks.